$0 New Brunswick Foster Care Quick-Start Checklist

 Here is what DSD will not tell you when you call:

 The Double Record Check.
-The Vulnerable Sector Check (VSC) from the RCMP and the internal Social Development Record Check are two separate processes with two separate timelines.
-The SD Record Check searches DSD's own historical files — every contact with the department, even childhood involvement, even unsubstantiated cases.
+The Vulnerable Sector Check (VSC) from the RCMP and the internal Social Development Record Check are two separate processes.
+The SD Record Check searches DSD's own historical files — including childhood involvement and unsubstantiated involvement.
 Most applicants don't learn about the SD check until a social worker hands them a consent form mid-process.
-If you haven't mentally prepared for what that search might surface, you may panic, delay, or handle disclosure poorly — all of which slow your file.
+Preparing for what that search might surface helps you respond accurately and discuss the history openly.

 The SAFE home specifications.
 The Structured Analysis Family Evaluation is more than a safety walkthrough.
 It requires bedrooms to measure at least 7.4 square metres for one child and 10.2 square metres for two children.
-Basement windows must meet egress standards under the Building Code Administration Act.
-Pools require fencing at least 1.52 metres high with self-latching gates.
-DSD will not give you these measurements in advance.
-You learn them when your social worker arrives and starts measuring — and if your bedroom falls short, your application stalls while you arrange renovations.
+Basement and foster-child bedroom windows must meet applicable Building Code egress standards.
+Pools require fencing at least 1.52 metres high with self-closing and self-latching gates.
+Public-facing DSD materials may not spell out all of these measurements, so confirm the current requirements with your regional office.
+If your bedroom falls short, your application may stall while you arrange renovations.

 Comparison: Structured Guide vs Calling DSD Cold